180th Infantry Division (Wehrmacht): 1945

 Between October 1944 and February 1945, the 180th Infantry Division served under the LXXXVI Army Corps.
 The division fought in the Venlo area between December 1944 and January 1945, during the Battle of the Bulge.
+Between 1st and 8th of January 1945, a reinforced company of about 150 soldiers successfully crossed the Maas River at Well and occupied the Dutch town of Wanssum in Operation Schneeman or Snowman.
+The feint was one of three offensives after the Battle of the Bulge, including the better known Operation Nordwind.
+Reestablishing the front caused British casualties and reminded the Allies that the Germans were still capable of offensive feints.

 On 15 March 1945, Infantry Division Hamburg was integrated into the 180th Infantry Division.
 The division ended the war under the LIII Army Corps.
 After participating in combat against the 2nd British Army in the Battle of Wesel, the 180th Infantry Division was crushed in Operation Varsity in March 1945.
 The shattered remnants of the divisions were driven back by the Allied forces into the Ruhr Pocket, where the 180th Infantry Division fought its final battle.